Raidri/Android_SlideMenu/README.md

 	}

-Now bind the showSlideMenu and hideSlideMenu method to an button or an other view.
+Now bind the showSlideMenu and hideSlideMenu method to a button or an other view.

 If you should slide in from top or bottom then you must set ur FrameLayout to Bottom or Top.